ed50245/crate/docs/interfaces/postgres.rst

 The definition of structured values by using ``JSON`` types, *composite types* or ``HSTORE`` are not supported.
-CrateDB alternatively allows the definition of nested documents (of type :ref:`type-object`) that store fieldscontaining any CrateDB supported data type, including nested object types.
+CrateDB alternatively allows the definition of nested documents (of type :ref:`type-object`) that store fields containing any CrateDB supported data type, including nested object types.